rdbo/libmem/docs/api/c/LM_GetProcessEx.md

 # Parameters

-- pid: ID of the process to get information from
+- pid: ID of the process to get information from.
-- procbuf: pointer to an `lm_process_t` variable that will receive the process information
+- procbuf: pointer to an `lm_process_t` variable that will receive the process information.

 # Return Value